TahaniAlqahtani/EDA_salary/README.md

 ### Features:

 Id: A unique identifier for each employee.

 EmployeeName: Name of employee.

 JobTitle: Names of Job.

 BasePay: Base salary without any additions.

 OvertimePay: Amount of overtime pay.

 OtherPay: Amount of other pay.

 Benefits: Amount of benefits.

 TotalPay: Amount of base pay plus overtime pay without benefits.

 TotalPayBenefits: Amount of base pay plus overtime pay plus benefits.

-Year: year for every jobs
+Year: year for every jobs.

 Notes: comment for job.

 Agency: city of job.

 Status: type of job (PT, FT).

 ### Tools:

 •	Numpy and Pandas for data manipulation

 •	Matplotlib and Seaborn for plotting

 •	Tableau for interactive visualizations

 ______________________________________________________________________
 By: Tahini Alqahtani.
     Amani Albalawi.